 The Ansbach Christmas Tournament was of particular significance because it may have been the only tournament Nürnberg has ever won, and the Eagles had to come from behind in two of the three games to accomplish the feat.
 Johnson totaled 52 points and 50 rebounds in the three games, while Davis cleared the boards 63 times.
 Four of the last five years, Nürnberg and Stuttgart split their weekend games, and this was no exception.
 In spite of Johnson's 23 points in each game, the Stallions survived with a four point win on Saturday.
-Davis contributed 24 points, and Doxtater 21 for the (Continued on page 14)
+Davis contributed 24 points, and Doxtater 21 for the Coach Gussner's '77 team (Continued from page 1) weekend.